D'Amore-McKim School of Business: Academics

-In the fall 2019, the D'Amore-McKim School had 5,583 total students, including 4,292 undergraduate students and 1,291 graduate students.
-Nearly 30 percent of students hail from more than 100 countries outside of the U.S. more countries other than the United States.
+In the fall 2023, the D'Amore-McKim School had 6,602 total students, including 5,054 undergraduate students and 1,548 graduate students.
+Nearly 31 percent of students hail from more than 100 countries outside of the U.S.

 The school reports that 99 percent of undergraduate students completed at least one co-op placement, including 49 percent who completed two co-op experiences and 34 percent who completed three experiences.
 Nearly 91 percent of undergraduates completed degree requirements in 6 years or less, after taking advantage of the co-op program.
 It also reports that 100 percent of graduate students in the full-time MBA program completed at least one corporate residency placement at a leading company or startup and that 100 percent of graduate students in the Master of Science (MS) in Accounting/MBA program completed a corporate residency placement at one of the Big Four or Global Five accounting firms.

 The D'Amore-McKim School's undergraduate programs offers BSBA and BSIB degrees and the graduate school offers MS and MBA degrees.
 Master of Science degrees are offered in Accounting, Taxation, Finance, International Business, and Technological Entrepreneurship.
 The school also offers several certificates including Advanced Study in Management, Supply Chain Management, and Technological Entrepreneurship.
 The D'Amore-McKim School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).